 Apart from Maritime & Shipping, Haireez’s contentious areas of practice also extends to a wide spectrum of multi-jurisdictional commercial and corporate disputes, and oil & gas matters.
 He has appeared as counsel before the Singapore Courts and various arbitration tribunals in Singapore and overseas.
 As part of his experience in managing cross-border disputes, Haireez has also worked with some of the most world-renowned solicitors and barristers across various jurisdictions.

 Haireez also has considerable experience in non-contentious and advisory work.
 He regularly represents banks, financial institutions and commodity traders on trade and commodity financing products, letters of credit, security instruments and international sale and purchase agreements.

-Haireez graduated with a Bachelor of Law (Hons) from the National University of Singapore (NUS) and was a recipient of the M Karthigesu Memorial Gold Medal & Prize as the best student in shipping law in NUS.
+Haireez graduated with a Bachelor of Law (Hons) from NUS and was a recipient of the M Karthigesu Memorial Gold Medal & Prize as the best student in shipping law in NUS.